Soil-based carbon sequestration opportunities in Latin America and the Caribbean

 Results

-1. References generated for the agencies in charge of reporting national GHG inventories in each country and for those agencies involved in the generation of NDCs and NAMAs.
+1. To have a basis and reference for the agencies in charge of reporting national GHG inventories in each country, and for those agencies involved in the generation of NDCs and NAMAs.

-2. Opportunity for the sequestration of COS identified, with potential for implementation as a NAMA evaluated in its potential economic and environmental impact for the five LAC countries participating in the project.
+2. To obtain an identified opportunity for COS sequestration, with potential for implementation as a NAMA evaluated in terms of its potential economic and environmental impact for the five LAC countries participating in the project.

-3. Staff trained to update their SOC stock reports and stock changes with the necessary quality in the time required by international agreements in the five participating countries in this project, and publish developed reference material for subsequent consultations.
+3. Train staff to update their COS stock reports and stock changes with the necessary quality in the time required by international agreements in the five countries participating in the project and develop reference material for further consultation.

 Beneficiaries